viveksacademia4git/InternetSecurity/docs/Anonymity.md

 #### Cookie Theft (TOR and VPN)
 The cookies are stored by the browser through websites for identification and performance.
 Stealing cookie information can reveal a lot information that can be used later to compromise the security.

+**Cookies Example >>> One of the main entity responsible for running 'silk road (marketplace)' was traced through a cookie, after many of hiding and precautions**